 How you prepare

-Before your surgery, you may need several weeks of physical therapy to restore your knee''s full range of motion.
-People who go into surgery with a stiff, swollen knee often have problems regaining full range of motion after surgery.
+Before your surgery, you'll likely undergo several weeks of physical therapy.
+The goal before surgery is to reduce pain and swelling, restore your knee's full range of motion, and strengthen muscles.
+People who go into surgery with a stiff, swollen knee may not regain full range of motion after surgery.

-ACL reconstruction is an outpatient procedure, so you''ll be able to go home later that same day.
+ACL reconstruction is an outpatient procedure, so you'll be able to go home the same day.
 Arrange for someone to drive you home.

 What you can expect